A Beginner’s Guide to Smart Contracts

 Blockchains Where You Can Process Smart Contracts

-Bitcoin: Bitcoin is great for processing bitcoin transactions, but has limited ability for processing documents.
+Bitcoin: Bitcoin is great for processing Bitcoin transactions, but has limited ability for processing documents.

 Side Chains: This is another name for blockchains that run adjacent to Bitcoin and offer more scope for processing contracts.

 Ethereum: Ethereum is a public blockchain platform and the most advanced for coding and processing smart contracts.
-You can code whatever you wish, but would have to pay for compute power with “ETH” tokens.
+You can code whatever you wish, but would have to pay for computing power with “ETH” tokens.

 As to the potential of smart contracts itself, there’s no end to the range of industries it can impact, from healthcare to automobile to real estate and law.
 The list goes on and on.
-Says,.
-Ethereum CTO, Gavin Wood
+Says, Ethereum CTO, Gavin Wood

 “The potential for [smart contracts] to alter aspects of society is of significant magnitude.
 This is something that would provide a technical basis for all sorts of social changes, and I find that exciting.”